TechBlueprints/dbus-smartshunt-to-bms/README.md

 # dbus-smartshunt-to-bms

+## ⚠️ EXPERIMENTAL - USE AT YOUR OWN RISK ⚠️

+**THIS PROJECT IS RAGINGLY EXPERIMENTAL AND REALLY HASN'T BEEN TRIED OR RUN YET.**

+**YOU SHOULD NOT USE THIS SOFTWARE.** If you choose to use it anyway, it is **DEFINITELY AT YOUR OWN RISK.**

+This service directly controls battery charging behavior and publishes CVL (Charge Voltage Limit) values to your Victron system.
+Incorrect charge parameters can:
+- ❌ Damage your batteries
+- ❌ Cause fires or explosions
+- ❌ Void warranties
+- ❌ Destroy expensive equipment

+**By using this software, you accept full responsibility for any and all consequences, including but not limited to property damage, personal injury, or death.**

+---

 A Victron Venus OS service that converts SmartShunts into virtual Battery Management Systems (BMS).

 > **Note:** This project shares framework code with [dbus-aggregate-smartshunts](https://github.com/TechBlueprints/dbus-aggregate-smartshunts) and is derived from [dbus-aggregate-batteries](https://github.com/Dr-Gigavolt/dbus-aggregate-batteries) by Anton Labanc PhD.

 ## Purpose

+**⚠️ EXPERIMENTAL SOFTWARE - READ THE WARNING ABOVE ⚠️**

 If you have "dumb" batteries (no built-in BMS communication) monitored by SmartShunts, this service adds BMS functionality to enable DVCC charge control.
 Each SmartShunt gets converted into a virtual BMS device that can control charging.

+**This is experimental software that directly controls your charging system.
+It may not work correctly and could damage your equipment.**

 **Key Benefits:**
 - 🎯 **BMS functionality** - Adds charge control to SmartShunt-monitored batteries